dliang2000/MockAbstraction/doop/README.md

 not handled yet:
 * Collection.spliterator, forEachRemaining
 * subList, stream, parallelStream

+relatively straightforward
 * toArray
-* Vector (ctor, elementAt, firstElement, lastElement, setElementAt, insertElementAt, addElement)
+* Vector (ctor, copyInto)
-* addAll-equivalent constructors
+* addAll-equivalent constructors in general

+handled:
-Set is just a Collection
+* Set is just a Collection
+* Vector.elements(), elementAt, firstElement, lastElement, setElementAt, insertElementAt, addElement)

 if you specify --cache and you include MainClass("ca.liang.RootDriver") or whatever then it doesn't recompute facts.
 It will have to recompile the .dl when you change it.